 If you're an Excel user, you may have noticed that conditions are not exclusive to VBA programming.
 For example, several Excel functions such as the IF function allow you to check whether a condition is true or not and, based on the result, do one thing or another.
 Additionally, you can use other functions such as ISNUMBER to perform logical tests.

-There are several ways to structure conditional statements in Visual Basic Applications and I will cover them in future tutorials.
-However, for purposes of the Horse_Sugar_Cubes application, you can use an If…Then…Else statement.
+There are several ways to structure conditional statements in Visual Basic Applications.
+For purposes of the Horse_Sugar_Cubes application, you can use an If…Then…Else statement.

 How does this look inside the Visual Basic Editor?

 You can use set up the following If…Then statement for the Horse_Sugar_Cubes macro:

 Let's take a look at each of the lines in this code snippet:

 - The first line states 2 conditions that can evaluate to either true or false.

 This particular line asks Excel to check whether the value of sugarCubes (the amount of sugar cubes that a particular caretaker has given to the horse) is less than 1 or more than 2.
 In other words, this is where Excel confirms whether a particular caretaker has complied with the rule that requires him to give 1 or 2 sugar cubes per day to the horse.